Mary Poppins, Goodbye: Episode 1: Lady Perfection

 Mary Poppins is shown to have magical powers and leads the children, Jane and Michael, on many magical adventures.
-She can understand animal language and translates their neighbor’s Kathy Lark dialogue with her dog Andrew, when it poses an ultimatum for her master.
+She can understand animal language and translates their neighbor’s Kathy Lark dialogue with her dog Edward, when it poses an ultimatum for her master.

 Mary brings the children to a butcher’s to buy sausages and having a cold reception, she makes the butcher sing with an opera voice.

 The next morning Banks arrives with a boring machine intending to look for oil reserves but this fails due to a protest by Robert, blocking the way and singing.

 Mary and the children take a walk in the park, where they see a statue turn alive asking old Mr Wilkins to let finish reading the magazine story over the shoulder of the old man.
 The statue of Neleus dances and talks with Jane telling her about his distant parents and his story also confessing in love.
 Mary is entertained by a conversation with an old crow promising her the change of wind.
 The park keeper is praised by a policeman observing the statue back on its place.

 Mary leaves the family as the wind is changing and instructs Robert to act up.
 Indeed, he mounts on the bulldozer and starts drilling the surface starting a fountain of fire which the children are happy to see as an adventure.

-Episode 2.
-The Week Ends on Wednesday
+Episode 2: The Week Ends on Wednesday

 Mr Banks is blamed by the local authorities for the breach in the gas pipe and fined £13,500 to be paid by the end of the week, “ending on Wednesday”.

 An unexpected arrival of Bank's childhood nanny Miss Euphemia Andrew (portrayed by a male actor Tabakov, out of the ordinary for Soviet cinema) turns the house into a discipline camp and Mr Banks flees.

 He hides in Admiral Boom’s bunker and resorts to drinking with him.
 From the TV report they learn of a fund Ms Andrew established to reward her best ward with £15,000.
 He returns and the whole family tries to win the prize with exemplary behavior, even going as far as locking protesting Robert in the basement.

 Mary returns when the sad children take a walk in the park and she quickly restores peace at home removing Ms Andrew who retreats on a cab.
 The same night the whole family is invited to a dancing ball where they see their neighbors all participating.

 Mary is celebrating her birthday at the ball.
 Returning home they see a fantastic merry-go-round with their neighbors talking to their childhood selves, while Robert receives a guitar as a goodbye gift from Mary Poppins.